 We are conducting a survey to collect and document your personal experiences of discrimination or unfair treatment, or experiences of inclusion and being supported, in cricket.
 This could be, but is not limited to, experiences as a professional or recreational player, whilst going through the talent pathway, as member of staff at the ECB or a first-class county (or any other cricketing bodies), or as a fan.
 If you have experiences of discrimination in cricket, or if you have experiences of inclusion, please complete our survey found here.
 We have commissioned specialist equalities research agency Versiti to conduct this research on our behalf.
 You will have the option to share your experiences anonymously should you wish to do so; their privacy notice can be found here.
 The ICEC’s Privacy Notice can be found here.

-The Survey will close on 21/12/21.
+The Survey is now closed.
 For further information about the survey please review our Survey FAQs.

-We will be launching a Call for Written Evidence in December 2021.
+We will be launching a Call for Written Evidence in the beginning of 2022.
 Further information will be available on our website shortly.

 Alongside our call for evidence the Commission will be undertaking other research to inform its work and will be asking a wide range of stakeholders to give oral evidence to it directly.
-If you are interested in giving oral evidence to the Commission please contact the ICEC’s Secretariat on firstname.lastname@example.org for an initial discussion.
+If you are interested in giving oral evidence to the Commission or are unable to complete the survey for any other reason including accessibility barriers, please contact the ICEC’s Secretariat on email@example.com for an initial discussion.
 Please note that it will not be possible for everyone who wants to give oral evidence to the Commission to do so.

 As the ICEC will not be able to investigate individual complaints, if you would like to make a formal complaint relating to discrimination in cricket, please contact the ECB here.